clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/increase-virtual-disk-size.rst

 Follow these steps to increase the size of a prebuilt image:

 #.
-Shutdown your VM, if it's running.
+Shutdown your VM if it's running.
 #.
 Use an appropriate hypervisor tool to increase the virtual disk size of
 	your VM.
 #.
 Power up the VM.